Birdhouse in Your Soul: Commercial performance

-"Birdhouse in Your Soul" peaked at #3 on the United States Modern Rock Tracks chart and #6 on the UK Singles Chart.
+"Birdhouse in Your Soul" peaked at No. 3 on the United States Modern Rock Tracks chart and No. 6 on the UK Singles Chart.
 It is They Might Be Giants' highest-charting single in both countries.
-In 2010, the song was featured in an advertisement for Clarks shoes.
-Following this, the song returned to the UK singles chart for three weeks, peaking at #70.
+In 2010, the song was featured in an advertisement for Clarks shoes; the song returned to the UK singles chart for three weeks, peaking at No. 70.

-Track listing

-All songs by They Might Be Giants.